 White Bull Terriers

-A common misconception that still floats is that the "White" is linked to albinism.
+A common misconception that still floats around is that the "white" is linked to albinism.
 It is easy to see why some might think so—the pink ears, muzzle and eyelids.
 These traits are responsible for its slang name “pig dog.”
 However, an albino will have a reddish reflection in the eyes and pink nostrils.
 A true "White" sports dark eyes and the nose will also be black.
-Blue-eyed puppies have been known to be born but they are not acceptable for showing or breeding, and with good reason.
-Such dogs are usually completely deaf.
+Blue-eyed puppies have been known to be born, but they are not acceptable for showing or breeding, and with good reason as they are usually completely deaf.

 The Different Types of White Coat Varieties

 - White: This is your pure white dog.
 The only colour allowed is the black nose.

 - White and black brindle: Head markings are black with light coloured streaks.

 - White and brindle: Head markings are brownish with dark streaks.